 The City of Antioch is committed to creating a cleaner, healthier, and more vibrant community for current and future generations.
-It is our civic responsibility as individuals and a community to join together now and start make more sustainable decisions in order to prevent pollution and greenhouse gas (GHG) emissions to protect and preserve the wellbeing of our community and eco-systems.
-Each decision we make from the groceries we buy to the amount of electricity we use in our homes produces GHG emissions, trapping heat in our atmosphere like a blanket.
-Together as a community, we can make a difference by actively choosing to conserve our resources through making smart shopping decision, saving energy and water, reducing our waste, using alternative transportation, and reusing materials to reduce our GHG emissions and impact on our communities wellbeing.
+It is our civic responsibility as individuals and a community to join together now and start making more sustainable decisions in order to prevent pollution and greenhouse gas (GHG) emissions to protect and preserve the wellbeing of our community and ecosystems.
+Each decision we make, from the groceries we buy to the amount of electricity we use in our homes produces GHG emissions, trapping heat in our atmosphere.
+Together as a community, we can make a difference by actively choosing to conserve our resources by making smart shopping decision, saving energy and water, reducing our waste, using alternative green transportation, and reusing materials to reduce our GHG emissions and impact on our community.

 For additional information about the City of Antioch’s climate protection efforts, please contact us!